Saturday, September 7, 2024

 Post-Race Food & Drink

-- Located at the start/finish (or Cheff Lodge if inclement weater)
+- Located at the start/finish (or Cheff Lodge if inclement weather)

 Awards & Raffle

-- Awards will be given out at a ceremony following the race once 1st and 2nd place racers have finished and placements are confirmed.
+- Awards will be given out at a ceremony following the race when the majority of podiums have filled and placements are confirmed.
+See the Divisions & Prizes page for details.

-- We’re excited to have the West Michigan Mountain Biking Alliance (WMMBA) on board as charity partner and Gold-level sponsor.
-We’re committing to provide more than $1,000 to fund trail maintenance at Yankee Springs and elsewhere, along with efforts to increase membership, primarily for advocacy clout.
+- We donate a portion of race proceeds to fund trail maintenance at Yankee Springs and other West Michigan Mountain Biking Alliance trails, along with efforts to increase membership, primarily for advocacy clout and building new trails.
 Become an Ally and protect your trails at www.wmmba.org/membership.

 Questions? www.facebook.com/lordofthesprings is a great place to ask questions and get answers so others can learn from your question.
 For questions specific to you, email Mark VanTongeren, race director.